SableRaf/dogeBeGone_extension/README.md

 ## Limitations

-* The Doge icon on first load is still present.
 * The extension hides the Doge icon but doesn not currently replace it with the Bird

 ## Contributing